Astro-Sean/autophot/README.md

 brew install cfitsio
  ```

-Which will install the library in a directort similar to */usr/local/Cellar/cfitsio/4.0.0*.
+Which will install the library in a directory similar to */usr/local/Cellar/cfitsio/4.0.0* (although maybe not exactly).
 In this directory there should be two folders, *include* and *bin*.

 We need to update the *Makefile* for HOTPANTS to work correctly.
-We need to update the CFITSIOINCDIR and LIBDIR variables to point twoards the include and bin library respectively.
+This file can be opened using a text editor.
+We need to update the CFITSIOINCDIR and LIBDIR variables to point towards the *include* and *bin* directories respectively.

 ```
 CFITSIOINCDIR=/usr/local/Cellar/cfitsio/4.0.0/include